Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

   - `riplpox` requires older version of `pox`, so I used older version of pox to do this experiment.

 #### Plan for the week #3 (1-5 July):
 - Add HTTPS support to djangopypi2.
 Deployed on EC2 by using nginx as a reverse proxy as well.
+Currently only using self-signed certificate though.
 [DONE]
 - Add package search and package permission pages to djangopypi2.
 [DONE]

 ### Complete system/VM/experiment archive